acadadev/rosrider_doc/05_PARAMETERS/README.md

 By adjusting the TRIM parameter, we can effectively fine-tune the motor outputs to ensure accurate and precise robot motion, even in the presence of minor variations in motor performance or mechanical alignment.

+This visualization demonstrates how the TRIM parameter affects differential drive robot trajectory: a positive TRIM value (+0.01) increases the left motor constant relative to the right, causing the robot to curve left (red path), while a negative TRIM value (-0.01) has the opposite effect, curving the robot right (blue path), and zero TRIM (0.00) results in straight-line motion (gray path) with equal motor constants.

 ![Trim Model](../images/rosrider/trim_model.png)

 __Typical Values__